glillico/ansible-role-setup_users/README.md

     setup_users_name

-Username, this is required
+The username of the account, this is required.

     setup_users_comment

-Comment, default = none
+Set user description field.

     setup_users_state

-State, default = present
+Defines what do to with the account.

     setup_users_group

-Users primary group, default = {{ setup_users_name }}
+Defines the users primary group.

     setup_users_groups

-Users secondary groups, default = none
+Defines the users secondary groups.

     setup_users_shell

-Users shell, default = /bin/bash
+The shell to use for the user account.

     setup_users_password

-Users encrypted password, default = none
+Set the users password using.
+This users an encrypted version of the password.

     setup_users_update_password

-Update_password option, default = on_create
+Should the users password be set evey time the playbook is run.
+Options are `always` or `on_create`, default is `always`.

     setup_users_password_lock

-Lock password, default false, alse affected by the value of setup_users_update_password
+Should the password be locked.

     setup_users_home

-User home directory, default = /home/{{ setup_users_home }}
+The full path to user home directory.

     setup_users_create_home

-Create users home directory, default = true
+Should the users home directory be created.

     setup_users_append

-Should groups be appended to existing ones or overwritten, default = true
+Should secondary groups be appended to existing ones or overwritten.

     setup_users_uid

-UID to user when creating user
+The UID to use when creating the account.

     setup_users_remove

-Remove the users home directory when state = absent, default true
+Should the users home directory be removed when state = absent.

 ## Dependencies